rocky-linux/documentation/docs/guides/contribute/rockydocs_formatting.md

 ```
 ````

-The `bash` bit of that formatting is a non-essential code identifier but can help with syntax highlighting.
-If you showcase Python, PHP, Ruby, HTML, CSS, or any other kind of code, the "bash" will change to whatever language you use.
+The `bash` bit of that formatting is a markdown recommended code identifier but can help with syntax highlighting.
+If you showcase text, Python, PHP, Ruby, HTML, CSS, or any other kind of code, the "bash" will change to whatever language you use.

 Incidentally, if you need to show a code block within a code block, just add one more backtick ++"`"++ to the parent block: